-148 North Binkley Street Soldotna, Alaska 99669-7553 Phone (907) 714-8888 Fax (907) 262-9132 www.kpbsd.k12.ak.us
+148 North Binkley Street Soldotna, Alaska 99669-7553 Phone (907) 714-8888 will be asked to approve the revised list during the October business meeting.

+Fax (907) 262-9132

+www.kpbsd.k12.ak.us

-SCHOOL BOARD COMMUNICATION Title: 2013 State and Federal Legislative Priorities Date: October 7, 2012 Item Number: 11b.
-Administrator: Steve Atwater, Ph.D.
-North Superintendent of Schools Attachments: 2013 State and Federal Legislative Priorities x Action Needed For Discussion Information Other: BACKGROUND INFORMATION Each year you send our state and federal legislators a list of priorities that will benefit the district.
+SCHOOL BOARD COMMUNICATION Title: 2013 State and Federal Legislative Priorities Date: October 7, 2012 Item Number: Worksession Administrator: Steve Atwater, Ph.D.
+Roak Superintendent of Schools Attachments: 2013 State and Federal Legislative Priorities Action Needed X For Discussion Information Other: BACKGROUND INFORMATION Each year the board sets legislative priorities for our state and federal legislatures.
+These priorities detail our areas of greatest need where we feel that the federal and state legislatures can offer assistance.
+In August you began a review of these priorities and recommended that a Base Student Allocation be the district's top priority.
+This worksession is your opportunity to review the administration's list of priorities and to then add or subtract items.
+You